alchemistsdaughter/datasciencecoursera/GettingandCleaningData/practicedatasets/courseproject/README.md

 # Peer-graded Assignment: Getting and Cleaning Data Course Project

 <p>This repository is my submission for the final project for the coursera course "Getting and Cleaning Data".
-The end product is a tidy data set of data collected <br> from the accelerometers
+The end product is a tidy data set of data collected from the accelerometers
 from the Samsung Galacy S smartphone and that can be used for later analysis.</p>

 **Initial Data Pulled:**